cmu-lib/CCDL_pgh_202008/workshop/workshop-structure.md

 You will have access to [a private training-specific Slack channel](../virtual-setup/slack-procedures.md#using-the-training-specific-channel) in [Cancer Data Science Slack](https://www.ccdatalab.org/slack) that you can use as a forum to post questions.
 This channel will be monitored by instructors.
 Instruction will be [recorded and distributed to course participants](../virtual-setup/zoom-procedures.md#zoom-recordings) (not posted publicly).

 During periods of instruction where everyone in the course will work on the same set of exercises, you will be placed in a Zoom breakout room with an instructor and other course participants.

+We will use the last half hour of instruction sessions each day (Monday-Thursday) to break into groups to answer any questions and to introduce the set of exercise notebooks related to the material covered during instruction.
+We use Zoom breakout room functionality for these groups.

 ### Your instructors' roles during instruction